International Paper: Restructuring, 2005–2006

-Challenges of an electronic world

-Under pressure from budget sequestration in 2013, the federal government of the United States (IP's largest customer) has moved from physical checks to cheaper electronic transactions.

-John Runyan, former head of federal government relations for IP, has become executive director of Consumers for Paper Options, a paper industry funded group that advocates for the use of paper documents for clients of the federal government who are Internet challenged.

 Company logo

-The company's logo was designed by American graphic designers Lester Beall and Richard Rogers in 1960.
-The logo features the letters "I" and "P" which form a stylized arrow also resembling a tree surrounded by a circle.
+The company's former logo was designed by American graphic designers Lester Beall and Richard Rogers in 1960.
+The logo featured the letters "I" and "P" which formed a stylized arrow also resembling a tree surrounded by a circle.
 A primary constraint in the design process was the need for a logo simple enough that it could be stenciled onto trees and lumber intended for paper production.
+On March 7, 2023, the company announced a rebrand to coincide with the company's 125th anniversary.
+The rebrand included a new logo which features a stylized monogram, composed of green elements forming the two letters.
+Each of the elements features a straight top line and a rounded bottom.
+The dark green emblem is placed on the left from the two-leveled title case inscription in a modern sans-serif typeface, in black.

 Headquarters

 International Paper owns Tower I (at 6400 Poplar) and occupies the entire property and leases 50,000 square feet in Tower II (at 6410 Poplar) and all of Tower III (at 6420 Poplar).

 In 2000, International Place Tower III was designed and rests amid the two existing towers and courtyard.
 The Crump Firm designed the eleven-story, 234,000 square foot tower to include offices, conference rooms, training rooms and dining facilities.
 The exterior granite was bought and warehoused in the mid-1980s with the intent that its construction would mimic that of the earlier towers.
 However, inclusion of seismic criteria to the Memphis building code in 1994 made the initial design unable to move forward.
 Therefore, architects had to completely change the original structural design in order to adhere to the strict exterior dimensions needed to utilize the existing granite and to match the existing towers.

-In 2012, it was announced that International Papers was building a $90.2 million, 235,000-square-foot tower at 6430 Poplar Ave. in East Memphis.
+In 2012, it was announced that International Paper was building a $90.2 million, 235,000-square-foot tower at 6430 Poplar Ave. in East Memphis.

 In addition to the four office towers at International Place, the company operates an airport hangar facility (at 2522 Winchester Road) and a Southwind data center at (3232 Players Club Parkway).
 Other company related facilities include a recycling center on South Third and two warehouse operations across Memphis.